larryhengl/myvariantjs-demo/README.md

 open browser to [http://localhost:3000/](http://localhost:3000/)

-#### What are you looking?
+#### What are you looking at?

-This web app using the myvariantjs lib to talk to the MyVariant.info services.
-There are a pre-configured set of actions to demonstrate some of the lib API.
+This web app uses the myvariantjs lib to talk to the MyVariant.info services.
+You can issue `search` queries, `filters` or `example` calls.

+*search* - feelin' lucky?
+You can also scope the search query to specified fields.

+*filters* - look for specific fields values.

+*examples* - pre-configured set of actions to demonstrate some of the lib API.
 Click on an action, view the results.
 If you see data then the lib is working.

+The results box shows a sampling of the actual results.

-You can toggle data formats and download a csv file of the results.
+You can toggle data formats and download a csv file of the entire resultset.

-A more elaborate MyVariant viewer is coming!
+Perhaps, a more elaborate MyVariant viewer is coming!

 ## Developing the demo